 You recently tried to charge your iPhone but couldn’t get it full as usual, or it was charging slowly.
 I guess the surprise of having a spoilt Apple was too much.
 Truthfully, sometimes our devices spoil and stress us out.
 Some issues concerning iPhone damages, however, might be a result of how we handle them.
 Whether you knew it or not, your iPhone might have a charging problem because the port is unclean or dropped the phone in water.
 That means you have to work out a plan to clean the iPhone port.
-Even if the outside may look clean, an iPhone charging port may not.
+Even if the outside may look clean, an charger port may not.
 So, the only way to repair it is to clean the port.
 In this blog, I’ll discuss how to clean the charging port using the various available means and what to do to ensure proper use.

-Why The iPhone Charging Port Not Working?
+Why Is The iPhone Charging Port Not Working?

 Whenever you plug a correct charging cable or charger into an iPhone, it should charge unless there’s something wrong with the port.
 It’s not that the device might be damaged; the issue could be as simple as a faulty charging port that requires cleaning.
 But before we talk about the port’s cleaning procedure, what might be wrong with it?